-In this post I’ll share my experience (and write a sort of a review) with Porkbun domain registrar (affiliate link).
+In this post I’ll share my experience (and write a sort of a review) with the Porkbun domain registrar (affiliate link).

 - Introduction – how I came to Porkbun